Taking Your Functional Temperature

 That’s a small taste of what life is like for most of us with Executive Functioning struggles, MUCH of the time.

-Some of us are exquisitively sensitive to sound, some of us to tactile stimulation, and some to visuals or smells or temperatures.
+Some of us are exquistely sensitive to sound, some of us to tactile stimulation, and some to visuals or smells or temperatures.

-Most of us are moderately sensitive to ALL of it, relative to the majority of you with “vanilla” brainstyles (unflavored by concerns that characterize ADD-brain wiring).
+Most of us are moderately sensitive to ALL of it, relative to the majority of those with “vanilla” brainstyles (unflavored by concerns that characterize ADD/EFD-brain wiring).

-Even though YOU don’t even notice much of the incoming sensory stimulation that is making it hard for us to concentrate, for US it is as distracting as those blasted car alarms in the analogy above.
+Even though they don’t even notice much of the incoming sensory stimulation that is making it hard for us to concentrate, for a great many of US it is as distracting as those blasted car alarms in the analogy above.

 MORE to juggle

-Because the filtering and focusing areas of the brain are impaired in ADDers, we are already juggling many more balls than most non-ADDers ever realize are there TO BE juggled.
+Because the filtering and focusing areas of the brain are impaired in ADD/EFDers, we are already juggling many more balls than most non-ADD/EFDers (those with more “vanilla” functioning) ever realize are there TO BE juggled.

 - Most people have brains that screen out irrelevant, omnipresent, “unimportant” stimuli unconsciously — it is part of the mechanism that has evolved to ensure survival of the species.

-- In order to have the cognitive bandwidth to be able to notice new stimuli that might indicate something potentially life threatening, “neurotypical” brains automatically determine that some of the ongoing stimuli is merely “background,” not important enough to note consciously.
+- In order to have the cognitive bandwidth to be able to notice new stimuli that might indicate something potentially life threatening, neurotypical [“vanilla”] brains automatically determine that some of the ongoing stimuli is merely “background,” not important enough to note consciously.